 What is the Virginia Paternity Establishment Program?

-In conjunction with Virginia Division of Social Services and Division of Child Support Enforcement, The Virginia Paternity Establishment Program works closely with the birth registars of each birthing hospital in the state and provides training and education of our program.
-The program also provides education and outreach to parents and a broad array of partners in the state of Virginia.
+In conjunction with Virginia Division of Social Services and Division of Child Support Enforcement, The Virginia Paternity Establishment Program works closely with the birth registrars of each birthing hospital by providing training and education of our program.
+The program also provides education and outreach to parents and a variety of partners in the state of Virginia.

-VPEP strives to enrich the lives of children through educational efforts for all unmarried parents.
+VPEP strives to enrich the lives of children by educating all unmarried parents.
 Benefits of paternity range from raising a child’s self-esteem to establishing a health history.
 We believe that the advantages of establishing paternity will help families, one child at a time.
 We want to ensure as many children as possible leave the hospital with paternity established and receive all the benefits that a legal father provides.

-- Connect – At VPEP, we believe it is important to bring together families and helpful resources to ensure each of Virginia’s children have the best possible beginning.
+- Connect – At VPEP, we believe it is important to provide families with helpful resources to ensure each of Virginia’s children have the best possible beginning.

-- Educate – VPEP educates Virginia families and communities about the importance and benefits of paternity establishment through partnerships with local agencies and hospitals.
+- Educate – VPEP educates Virginia families and communities about the importance and benefits of paternity establishment.
+We do this through partnerships with local agencies and hospitals.

-- Promote – VPEP works to promote voluntary paternity establishment which strengthens families and communities and encourages healthy relationships between parents and children.
+- Promote – VPEP works to promote voluntary paternity establishment.
+Paternity strengthens families and communities by encouraging healthy relationships between parents and children.

-- Train – VPEP offers training to establish and expand the knowledge base for all professionals interested in assisting parents with paternity establishment.
+- Train – VPEP offers training to all professionals interested in assisting parents with paternity establishment.

 - Understand – VPEP’s team understands that establishing paternity may be new to you.
-We are here to walk you through your course of action and are sensitive to your individual needs.
+We are here to walk you through the process and are sensitive to your individual needs.